grame-cncm/faustwebsite/src/doc/tutorials/src/juce.md

 Since Faust will not build its own UI here, the type of UI element used in this code doesn't really matter.
 They just serve as a point of entry to control the parameters of the audio engine we're about to generate.
-So `nentry`, could be replaced by `hslider` or `vslider`, it would not make any difference.
+So `nentry` could be replaced by `hslider` or `vslider`, it would not make any difference.
 However, we encourage you to always write "coherent" interfaces in case someone would like to use your Faust code "as such" at some point.